pandaproject/panda/docs/backups.rst

 * Select it and click "Attach Volume".
 * Find your instance in the list using the instance ID you noted before.
 It should still be in "stopped" state.
 Set the **Device** to ``/dev/sda1``.
 Attach it!

-If you have run either the files or indexes `storage migration scripts <storage.html>`_ then you will also need to restore your additional storage volumes.
+If you have run either the files or indexes :doc:`storage migration scripts <storage>` then you will also need to restore your additional storage volumes.
 These are more straight-forward:

 * Create a volume from each snapshot in the same manner you created the root volume.
 * Make note of the device in the description of each volume.
 It looks like ``/dev/sdg``.